fennel-ai/client/docs/pages/concepts/source.md

 ### Schema As Subset of Source
-All the fields defined in Fennel dataset must be present in your source dataset though it's okay if your external data source has additional fields - they are imply ignored.
+All the fields defined in Fennel dataset must be present in your source dataset though it's okay if your external data source has additional fields - they are simply ignored.
 In this example, it is expected that the `user` table in Postgres will have at least four columns -`uid`, `city`, `country`, and `update_time` with appropriate types.